nationalarchives/front-end-development-guide/development-guide.md

 1. WCAG compliant at AA, including appropriate use and management of ARIA roles and states
 2. Accessible and usable without JavaScript and/or CSS

+#### Useful tools for accessibility testing:
+In addition to the [W3C Quick Reference](https://www.w3.org/WAI/WCAG20/quickref/) tools that may be useful are the:

+* [aXe Chrome Extension ](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) which provides a developer tools panel that allows you to run an in-browser audit against a page, including a colour and contrast check.
+The extension features are described on the [Google Chrome Developers channel on YouTube](https://youtu.be/cOmehxAU_4s?t=8m58s)
+* [Chrome accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?utm_source=gmail).
+This does many of the same things as the aXe extension but also provides colour suggestions where contrast issues are found.
+This is also described on the [Google Chrome Developers channel on YouTube](https://youtu.be/cOmehxAU_4s?t=10m6s)

 ---